bj-rutledge/shopware-technician-dispatch-board/README.md

 I created this plugin so that it will remove all the unnecessary components and try to solve the problem of technicians not looking at the board.
 Normally the incoming ROs have a red box drawn around them until they are accepted, but that was not enough to get the technicians' attention.
 With this in mind, I decided to make the incoming ROs blink to better grab the attention of the technicians.

 # Directions
 At present, this plugin is not available on Chrome's plugin store.
-To install, you will need to enable developer mode in extensions and then "load unpacked" extension.
+To install, you will need to download all the sorce files to a folder, enable developer mode in your Chrome Extensions page, and then "load unpacked" extension.
+Instructions below.

 #### How to install the unpacked extension in Chrome
 * Go to Chrome Settings using three dots on the top right corner.
 * Now, Enable developer mode.
-* Click on Load Unpacked and select the folder that you have downloaded this extension to.
+* Click on 'Load Unpacked' and select the folder that you have downloaded this extension to.
 Note: You need to select the folder in which the manifest file exists. ...
-* The extension will be installed now.
+* The extension will now be installed.
 * Click on the [extensions](images/ChromeExtensions.png) icon in chrome
-* Click the Pin icon next to "Shopware Dispatch Board"
+* Click the Pin icon next to "Shopware Dispatch Board".
+This will load the extension [icon](images/icon-128.png) on the top right of your Chrome Browser.

 #### How to use Shopware Dispatch Board
+* Navigate to the "Workflow" screen in Shopware.
 * Once pinned, simply click the icon.
 When active, it will display "ON"
-* To turn off, press CTRL + R
+* To turn off, press CTRL + R (This will refresh the screen).

 I find that it is better when the Dispatch Board is displayed in full screen mode.
 To display in full screen, press F11.
 To exit out of full screen, press F11.

-#### To activate
-* Navigate to the workflow screen.

 ## Features